Edinburgh-Genome-Foundry/Plateo/README.rst

   :target: https://coveralls.io/github/Edinburgh-Genome-Foundry/Plateo?branch=master

-Plateo (pronounced *Plato*, like the planet) is a Python library to assist in the planning, running and checking of laboratory experiments involving microplates.
+Plateo is a Python library that assists in the planning of laboratory experiments involving microplates.

 It can be used to:

+- Model laboratory microplates, well contents and liquid transfers.
 - Read and write robotic protocols (picklists) in different formats to accomodate different liquid dispensers (Tecan EVO, Labcyte Echo).
 - Simulate liquid dispensing runs, taking into account the capacity and dead